mnm-team/tamarin-ikev2/README.md

 ## Versions of the model

 We model both standard IKEv2 and "PQ-IKEv2".
-PQ-IKEv2 here means IKEv2 with IKE-Intermediate in a model, where the attacker can break classical DH-keys.
+PQ-IKEv2 here means IKEv2 with IKE-Intermediate in a model where the attacker can break classical DH-keys.

 The files that relate to the second kind have the prefix "pq-".

-The "full model" versions contain models that consider the aliveness-, weak-agreement- and agreement-property not only from the initiator's point of view (as do the models in [ikev2.spthy](https://github.com/mnm-team/tamarin-ikev2/blob/master/ikev2.spthy) and in [pq-ikev2.spthy](https://github.com/mnm-team/tamarin-ikev2/blob/master/pq-ikev2.spthy)).
+The "full model" versions contain models that consider the aliveness-, weak-agreement- and agreement-property not only from the initiator's point of view (as the models in [ikev2.spthy](https://github.com/mnm-team/tamarin-ikev2/blob/master/ikev2.spthy) and in [pq-ikev2.spthy](https://github.com/mnm-team/tamarin-ikev2/blob/master/pq-ikev2.spthy) do) but also from the responder's perspective.

-We provide the "running-neq-completed" versions to account for the ambiguity in the definition of aliveness, weak agreement and agreement, which require one of the parties to have "completed" the protocol and the other to have "run" the protocol.
+We provide the "running-neq-completed" versions to account for the ambiguity in the definitions of aliveness, weak agreement and agreement, which require one of the parties to have "completed" the protocol and the other to have "run" the protocol.
-In the other versions, "run" is interpreted as "completed"; in the "running-neq-completed" versions, the properties are defined in such a way that aliveness and weak agreement only require the second party to reach any step of the protocol, not to complete it.
+In the other versions, "run" is interpreted as "completed"; in the "running-neq-completed" versions, the properties are defined in such a way that aliveness and weak agreement only require the second party to reach any arbitrary step of the protocol, not to complete it.

 ## Results